 OK, so besides cooking for yourself, how else can you get a good cheap meal?
 Timeout Melbourne has a fab list of places to go for under $20, but here are my fav’s and they are even cheaper.

 What to do in Melbourne when you’re starving?

 Down a small dark and dingy alleyway in the CBD holds some of my fav little sandwich shops.
 I can honestly tell you I don’t even know the names of these places but I’ve eaten on this street a hundred times.
-Chock full of a little hole in the wall type cafes, this street is a budget eaters dream.
+Chock full of a little hole in the wall type cafes, Center Place (the stree across from Degraves) is a budget eaters dream.
 Soup, salad, and sandwiches (my three favorite s’s) are what’s on offer here along with coffee and perhaps a few other treats for a BARGAIN.
 Regularly costing about $5-8 for a sandwich, if you wait until just a bit after lunch, say after 2pm (I’m a late eater) you can get a big and delicious sandwich for $3!
 They mark down all their stuff to get it sold for the day and it’s a HUGE score.
 You can get a tuna sub for $3, a fresh roasted veggie sandwich for $3 or a bowl of bean soup for $3.
 THREE DOLLARS.
 It’s a steal.

 Cost: $3-5 for a baguette sandwich

 So you can do what we used to do and get some of Domino’s alright tasting $5 pizza when you go and pick it up.
 OOORRR you can go to Thresherman’s Bakery in Carlton and spend just one dollar more for an even better-tasting pizza and support a small business and not a mega corporation.
 Tot’s worth the extra buck.

 BONUS: At night, they will put some of their treats (cakes and other dessert items) on special to get them sold for the day.
 Bread too!